Start with the checklist before the first season gets too big.

 Work gloves

-A comfortable pair you will actually keep near the door and use daily.
+A comfortable pair you will actually keep near the door and use for quick jobs.

-Why it earns a place
+Why it might earn a place

 Low-friction tools get used.
-That matters more than gear prestige.
+That matters more than gear prestige or perfect specs.

 Worth the money